mwang87/q2_metabolomics/README.md

 ```

 # Tutorials
-In this tutorial, we will learn how to analyze metabolomics data using the metabolomicsgnps plugin for QIIME 2.
+In this tutorial, we will learn how to analyze metabolomics data using the metabolomics plugin for QIIME 2.
 We will leverage Global Natural Products Social Molecular Networking (GNPS) to make metabolomics data accessible within the QIIME 2 platform.
 We will then investigate the data by running some simple descriptive statistical analyses available through QIIME 2.

 This tutorial contains two different approaches of analysis with two example data sets, respectively.